Jodestee/whatiscyber/README.md

 <br>

 <h2>Summarization</h2>
-<p1>In today's lesson, we explored the comprehensive domain of cybersecurity, understanding its definition and the imperativeness of maintaining robust cybersecurity systems.
+<p1>In today's lesson, we explored the comprehensive domain of cybersecurity, understanding its definition and the importance of maintaining robust cybersecurity systems.
 We delved into the kinds of information at risk and ventured into the expansive and ever-evolving cybersecurity landscape.
 Lastly, we outlined the myriad career opportunities in the field, showcasing the multidimensional roles working collectively towards a secure digital space.</p1>
 <br>